Funding & Support

 • ML‑Driven Molecular Dynamics: Reactive simulations trained on high‑quality DFT datasets for energy materials.

-• Innovative Biomimetic devices: Ionic neuromorphic computing, Bioinspired sensing/conversion/separation.
+• Innovative Biomimetic devices: Ionic neuromorphic computing, bioinspired sensing/conversion/separation.

 Ionic Neuromorphic Computing for Energy‑Efficient AI